wp-plugins/dashboard-contact-form/readme.txt

 4. You can use widget free of form just for information to other users.

 == Changelog ==

+= Version 1.0.0 =
-1.0.0 - release version
+* release version

+ = Version 1.0.1 =
-1.0.1 - fixes issues in setttings page for changing password
+* Bugfix: fixes issues in setttings page for changing password